-After a year of blogging about business cards, we were able to make a list of things you might need to know about them — from where business cards started down to what you can do to make your cards stand out.
+After a year of blogging about business cards, we made a list of things you might need to know about them — from where business cards started to what you can do to make your cards stand out.
 The infographics and other resources we have posted below should help you create great business cards.
 If we missed anything, make sure to let us know in the comments section below.

 Business cards are important tools for expanding one’s network.
 While their purpose, for the most part, stayed the same since they were first introduced, the designs have changed.
-It’s important to stand out in today’s competitive environment and business cards can help you do just that.
+It’s important to stand out in today’s competitive environment; business cards can help you do that.

 Business Card Designs

 The design of your business card can either make or break you.
-There are times when a strong business relationship starts with a simple business card exchange.
+Sometimes, a strong business relationship starts with a simple business card exchange.

 Your business card designs should be well-planned and well-executed.
 From the text and font to the colors and logo, every element should work together to get people to start calling you.
 One of those elements would be the card’s shape.
 Here are a few examples of shapes you could use: